fikretsengul/Games-Written-in-C-with-GLUT-OpenGL/README.md

 # Games-Written-in-C-with-GLUT-OpenGL

-Game projects were written in C with GLUT (The OpenGL Utility Toolkit).
+Game development trials written in C with GLUT (The OpenGL Utility Toolkit).

-It is recommended to you use Visual Studio 2017 to compile projects.
+NOTE: It is recommended to you use Visual Studio 2017 to compile projects.